 It's a similar story with sellers.
 We generally don't speak with the seller on purchase transactions but have had some ask about our model.
 They want to save money too after all!

-If you need more proof that nobody gets upset by commission rebates, look at Redfin and Purplebricks.
-They are both massive publicly traded real estate brokerages.
-Does it look like either of them are concerned about advertising commission rebates?
+If you need more proof that nobody gets upset by commission rebates, look at Redfin.
+It's a massive publicly traded real estate broker.
+Advertising commission rebates is going just fine for them.

 Openly offering commission rebates also makes the process much simpler and smoother.
 By working with Yoreevo, you know who you’re dealing with, what you’re getting and how much you will be saving.
 And perhaps most importantly, there’s no haggling!